sourcegraph/handbook/content/sales/sdrteam.md

 ## SDR to AE Handoff

+See [CEP - Pre-Sale Process](https://docs.google.com/spreadsheets/d/1z4LPeKmqCiIi92EchKBZMR8kVIGeTnOwhukYZCX2A0M/edit#gid=0) for more info.

 **Before the first call with the prospect:**

 - The SDR sets the initial meeting (i.e., a calendar invite is sent out by the SDR to the prospect and AE).
 - SDR sends a summary of the opportunity to the AE, and gets confirmation of the proposed agenda and any additional attendees to be included from Sourcegraph (CE, Manager, etc.).
+CEs should generally be excluded from initial calls unless 1) the AE is new and would like support or 2) the customer has already provided enough technical information that a demo is on the agenda or has otherwised raised specific technical questions when interacting with the SDR.
 - SDR sends the initial follow-up email to the prospect to:
   - Introduce the AE (& anyone else) who is joining the call.
   - Provide a proposed agenda (pricing, use case, quick tour, etc.) that is confirmed first by the AE.